Who am I? A musician, composer, improvisor, and bandleader living in Pittsburgh PA.

 I was a recipient of the Pittsburgh Cultural Trust Creative Achievement Award, and a Creative Development Grant from The Pittsburgh Foundation.
 The latter was used to support the completion, rehearsal, and first performance of Concerto for Orkestra, a ten movement symphonic suite for jazz orchestra.

-I am an artist lecturer in music technology in the School of Music at Carnegie Mellon University.
+I am an artist lecturer in music technology in the School of Music at Carnegie Mellon University, and am former faculty at the Pittsburgh High School for the Creative and Performing Arts (CAPA).
 I have an undergraduate degree in music education, and a graduate degree in music technology, from Duquesne University.

 A partial discography can be seen here.